 ...To use the sharing of stories and human connection, as a way to help us all, to heal, share, come together, be creative, and generate waves of change and understanding.
 Jackdaw believes that stories can help us all, to make better sense of, survive and hopefully thrive in this complex culture, and world, that we all find ourselves, doing our best, to live in....

 The power of stories is vast and infinite.
 Stories have the very real and very tangible power, to either create, or to destroy.

-Stories have the power to create or to destroy.
-The stories we tell ourselves about ourselves, the stories we are told about ourselves, the stories the world tells us, about one another.
-The stories our culture or society tell us, have a truly, magical power.
+The stories we tell ourselves about ourselves, the stories we are told about ourselves, the stories the world tells us about one another, the stories that our culture and society tell us.